Trump to Attend White House Correspondents’ Dinner for First Time as President

 What Happened

-Donald Trump announced on social media that he will attend the White House Correspondents’ Dinner for the first time as president, ending his previous boycott of the event since 2017.
-He cited the nation’s 250th birthday and recognition from correspondents as reasons for his attendance.
-The event will feature mentalist Oz Pearlman as the speaker.
+Donald Trump announced via social media that he will attend the White House Correspondents’ Dinner for the first time as president, ending his previous boycott of the event during both terms.
+He referenced the nation’s 250th anniversary and described himself as the 'G.O.A.T.' according to his post.
+The event’s speaker this year is mentalist Oz Pearlman.

 Why It Matters